 With the growing use of technology, our kids are at an increasing risk of cyberbullying.
 But what is it, and how can we protect our children?
 Read on to find out...

 Even though we moan about it from time to time, technology is often a godsend – especially during the pandemic.
 For one, it’s been invaluable with all the working from home, even though homeschooling was rough (thankfully, the kids are back in school!).
 Another positive?
 It’s helped us stay in touch with family and friends overseas.
 Although, despite the pluses, there are still a few concerns us parents have… like cyberbullying.

-For one, a study conducted earlier this year hinted at a “cyber pandemic”, and showed kids aged eight to 12 are at high risk of being bullied online (and it’s even worse for teens).
+For one, a study conducted in 2020 hinted at a “cyber pandemic” and showed kids aged eight to 12 are at high risk of being bullied online (and it’s even worse for teens).
 And it doesn’t just affect us normal folk either, but celebrities, too.
 So to get some insight on what cyberbullying is and how we can protect our kids, we spoke to Anita Low-Lim, Media Literacy Council member and senior director at TOUCH Integrated Family Group, to find out more.
 Read on for some essential advice!